- Head Mrs Caroline Jordan

 An education at Headington prepares girls for every aspect of life.
 The School’s results regularly place it among the top schools in the country, with girls going on to study at top universities around the world.
-As well as offering an extremely broad curriculum with more than 20 subjects offered throughout the Lower and Middle Schools and a choice of 30 A Level subjects or IB in the Sixth Form, the School offers an excellent extra-curricular programme, with more than 150 clubs and activities to choose from including Touch-Typing, Languages, Drama, Dance, CCF and Charity Fundraising.
+As well as offering an extremely broad curriculum with more than 20 subjects offered throughout the Lower and Middle Schools and a choice of nearly 30 A Level subjects in the Sixth Form, the School offers an excellent extra-curricular programme, with more than 150 clubs and activities to choose from including Languages, Drama, Dance, CCF and student-led societies such as Amnesty international and FemSoc.
 Girls carry on with PE into the Sixth Form, and partake in a wide range of sports from Fencing and Equestrian to Cheerleading and Football.

-There are currently over 45 different nationalities represented throughout the School, reflecting Oxford’s culturally and ethnically diverse make-up.
+There are currently over 45 different nationalities represented throughout the School, reflecting Oxford’s diverse make-up.

 Headington girls are intellectually curious, emotionally confident, kind and considerate to each other and to adults.
 Teaching is second to none, and we pride ourselves on adding value.
 Typically girls do at least a grade better in their GCSEs and one and a half grades better at A Level, compared with their assessed potential in Year 7.
 In the Sixth Form they are given leadership responsibilities and gain experience doing everything from running their own company to acting as representatives for their house.
-Our rowers compete at the highest level, with the School consistently triumphing at the National Schools’ Regatta, further strengthening its reputation as one of the top rowing schools in the UK.
+Our rowers compete at the highest level, with the School consistently triumphing at the National Schools’ Regatta, making Headington one of the UK’s top rowing schools.

 Bursaries & Scholarships

 Bursaries are available for local day girls living within a 26 mile radius of Headington and joining the Senior School at 11+, 13+ and Sixth Form